 While in rabbinical school, Josh served two terms as student body president, and provided rabbinic leadership for a variety of institutions, serving as rabbi at Shaar Shalom Congregation, in Halifax, Nova Scotia, rabbinic intern at the University of Pennsylvania Hillel, founding rabbi of the “Blue Line Jews” in Northwest Chicago, and a hospice chaplain at Beth Israel Medical Center.
 Josh also took a special interest in experiential Jewish education, teaching history at the Abraham Joshua Heschel High School, serving as the Community Educator for the Genesis Program at Brandeis University, and spending six summers as a Group Leader and counselor for USY on Wheels.
 Finally, Josh is a trained Community Organizer with the Jewish Funds for Justice, a former rabbinic intern at the Jewish Outreach Institute and Mechon Hadar, and ran on the first-ever New York Marathon team sponsored by the American Jewish World Service.

-In his spare time, Josh loves exercising, reading three books at one time, debating the candidates on Top Chef and Shark Tank, continuing his campaign to be the official rabbi of Fantasy Football, and learning to play his guitar.
-Most importantly, Josh is married to his best friend, Rabbi Yael Hammerman, and they are parents of Hannah, Shai, and Ella.
+In his spare time, Josh loves training for his next triathlon, reading three books at one time, debating the candidates on Top Chef and Shark Tank, continuing his campaign to be the official rabbi of Fantasy Football, and playing his guitar.
+Most importantly, Josh is married to his best friend, Rabbi Yael Hammerman, and they are the parents of Hannah, Shai, and Ella.

 - Executive Education Certificate: Columbia Business School, 2019